Table of Contents

-Pleural thickening may be divided into the two basic groups: non-malignant pleural diseases affecting outer lining of the pleura (diffuse pleural thickening-DPT) and pleural plaques.
+Pleural thickening may be divided into two basic groups: non-malignant pleural diseases affecting the outer lining of the pleura (diffuse pleural thickening-DPT) and pleural plaques.
 The most common cause of this pathology is asbestosis.
 It is an irreversible condition, commonly complicated if untreated with the development of mesothelioma.

 Etiology of Empyema